 Daniel Beaufort (1739-1821)

 Situated in a sheltered valley in the foothills of the Sperrin mountains in Ireland’s County Tyrone, you come across an oasis of peace and tranquillity.
 Baronscourt, the home of the Duke of Abercorn’s family since 1612, is among that handful of old family Estates in the British Isles which combine great historical and architectural interest with a landscape of outstanding natural beauty.

 This vibrant working farm, rural business, and Estate spreads over the valley floor at Baronscourt, and throughout its history each generation of the family has continued to ensure a programme of constant planting and landscaping of the park and gardens.

-The management of the estate’s wild herd of Japanese Sika deer has been recognised with the Laurent Perrier Award for wild game conservation.
+The management of the Estate’s wild herd of Japanese Sika deer has been recognised with the Laurent Perrier Award for wild game conservation.
 In 2014 the Estate was nominated as on the top 50 Great Taste foods, by the prestigious Great Taste Awards, for its wild venison, and won 3 gold stars for the venison loin, and 2 gold stars for the venison french rack.
 During the shooting season game is sold.
 While the forestry enterprise, an integral part of the Estate, won the Royal Forestry Society’s ‘Duke of Cornwall’s Award’ in 2003.
-The estate sells its wild venison when in season, venison sausages and venison burgers are also available.

 Guests staying on the Estate can enjoy the beautiful rolling countryside and spectacular walks, enhanced in spring and early summer by the magnificent displays of bluebells, rhododendrons and azaleas.
 The carefully tended woods frame wonderful vistas that together with the lakes create a truly enchanted location in which to relax away from the pressures of modern living.